QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 Real-world datasets can be [enormous](https://developers.google.com/machine-learning/data-prep/construct/collect/data-size-quality).

-It is sometimes desirable to work with a subset of data to enhance computational efficiency and reduce redundancy to save space.
+It is sometimes desirable to work with a subset of data to enhance computational efficiency and reduce redundancy.

 Let's imagine that we're only interested in the population (`POP`) and total GDP (`tcgdp`).